By Brenna Fender

 There are many myths and misconceptions about dog training, some of which are broadcast on TV or written in popular books.
 Do you know the truth?

 - You don’t need to worry about being alpha.
-Dogs don’t need to be rolled over on their backs, approached aggressively, or made to wait while their owners walk through doors in order for dogs to “know their place” or learn respect for their owners.
+Dogs don’t need to be rolled over on their backs, approached aggressively, or made to wait while their s walk through doors in order for dogs to “know their place” or learn respect for their s.
 Dogs understand and respect those who treat them with kindness and who behave consistently.
-Clear-cut, consistent rules make for healthy and happy dog/owner relationships.
+Clear-cut, consistent rules make for healthy and happy dog/ relationships.
 The Monks of New Skete, who popularized the concept of the alpha roll in their famous dog training book, “How to be Your Dog’s Best Friend,” have stated they no longer recommend the move as part of regular dog training.

 - You don’t need physical corrections.
 Can’t stomach the idea of jerking on a choke chain or using a prong collar to train your dog?
 Good.
 You don’t need to and, in fact, you shouldn’t!
 Physical corrections shut down dogs, leading to fear and confusion.
-Plus they are no fun for dogs or owners.
+Plus they are no fun for dogs or s.
 Reward the behaviors you want to see and ignore those you don’t.
 Learn to shape your dog to do what you want.
 Manage your dog’s environment and your dog himself to eliminate problem behaviors.
 Find the least aversive way to show your dog what you want!

 - You don’t need to become a cookie dispenser.
 Yes, training with food is easy and fun.
 But your dog can learn to perform behaviors in the absence of rewards as well.
 (Have you ever seen an agility trial or obedience competition?
 Many competitive behaviors are taught with food rewards which are then faded from the performance.)